andrusha97/stackcollapse-perf.py/README.md

 that supports inlined functions.
 It's useful for profiling programs in C++, because they usually have tons of inlined code.

-It's supposed to be used to build [flamegraphs](https://github.com/brendangregg/FlameGraph).
+This script is supposed to be used to build [flamegraphs](https://github.com/brendangregg/FlameGraph).

 How to use
 ==========